Nuneaton railway station

 Nuneaton railway station serves the market town of Nuneaton, in Warwickshire, England; it is managed by West Midlands Trains.
 The station is served by three railway lines: the Trent Valley section of the West Coast Main Line (WCML), the Birmingham-Leicester-Peterborough line and the Coventry to Nuneaton branch line.
-During the period 1924-1969, it was known as Nuneaton Trent Valley, to distinguish it from the now closed Nuneaton Abbey Street station; many local people still refer to it as Trent Valley.
+During the period 1924-1969, it was known as Nuneaton Trent Valley, to distinguish it from the now closed Nuneaton Abbey Street station.
 The station lies on the north-eastern edge of Nuneaton town centre, just outside the ring road.